 Amazing Strategies For Reading Aloud With Children

-I can’t imagine how many read alouds I have done throughout my teaching career.
+I can’t imagine how many read aloud sessions I have done throughout my teaching career.
 I love them, not only for its literacy benefits but for the sense of community it brings to a classroom.

 There are tremendous benefits to reading aloud to children of any age.
 It is a wonderful way for children to understand the connection between written text and spoken language.
 It also adds an extra level of engagement and introduces children to text they may not read independently.

-Towards the end of this post you will find a selection of picture books I have used myself.
+Towards the end of this post you will find a selection of picture books I have used myself in reading aloud sessions.
 There are also links to further resources I found online.

 The Benefits of Reading Aloud

-Below are some of the great benefits of read alouds.
+Below are a list of some of the great benefits of read aloud session in your classroom or at home with your own children.

 - Share your favourite stories and enthusiasm for reading.